T-02

 Plain Language

 For capture devices first produced for sale in Illinois on or after January 1, 2027, manufacturers must embed provenance labels by default in captured content, to the extent technically feasible and compliant with established standards-body specifications.
-The label must convey the manufacturer name, device name and version, and creation timestamp.
-Manufacturers must also give users the option to include the label, inform users of provenance label settings on first use of a recording function, provide a clear opt-out mechanism in device settings, and ensure provenance capabilities are available to both the default capture app and third-party apps using the device's capture functions.
-Entities engaged exclusively in assembly from others' components are excluded from the definition of capture device manufacturer.
+The label must convey manufacturer name, device name and version, and creation timestamp.
+Manufacturers must also give users the option to include or opt out of provenance labels, inform users of label settings on first use of a recording function, and ensure provenance capabilities are available to both the default capture app and third-party apps using the device's capture functions.
+The exclusion for persons exclusively engaged in assembly from others' components means contract assemblers are not covered.

 With respect to any capture device that a capture device manufacturer first produces for sale in this State on or after the effective date of this Act, the capture device manufacturer, to the extent technically feasible and compliant with widely adopted specifications adopted by an established standards-setting body, shall: (1) provide a user with the option to include a provenance label in content captured by the capture device that conveys the following system provenance data: (A) the name of the capture device manufacturer; (B) the name and version number of the capture device that created the content; and (C) the time and date of the content's creation; (2) embed the provenance label described in paragraph (1) in content captured by the device by default; (3) clearly inform a user of the existence of settings relating to the provenance label upon the user's first use of a recording function on the capture device; (4) provide in the capture device's settings a clear and accessible mechanism for a user to opt out of the inclusion of a provenance label in the user's captured content; and (5) ensure the capabilities required by this Section are available for the capture device's default capture application and are made available to third-party applications that use the device's capture functionalities.